LacunaOmnibus/MontyLacuna/README.md

 This is essentially a port of the Perl Games::Lacuna::Client module to Python.

 ## TBD
+- Despite the fact that most MontyLacuna methods use named arguments, they mirror TLE methods, most of which use positional arguments.

+    - MontyLacuna sees this just fine: sp.view_all_ships( filter = {'type': 'excavator'} )

+    - But it passes along that single filter argument as the first arg to TLE's view_all_ships, which is expecting 'paging' as its first argument.

+    - I either need to modify my decorators, or explain to the user not to use named args.

 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
   - installing modules via pip or however it works on windows.